AylinNaebzadeh/AylinNaebzadeh.github.io/_posts/2021-10-09-Post-My Sonic Pi Project.md

 ---
 layout: posts
-title: My Sonic Pi Project
+title: My SonicPi Project
 ---

-## My Sonic Pi Project
+## My SonicPi Project

-In this post I'm going to talk about my programming project.We have been told to make a song using Sonic Pi application .By using this app you can code your own song😃.
+In this post I'm going to talk about my programming project.We have been told to make a song using SonicPi application .By using this app you can code your own song😃.
 This app has been made by Sam Aaron and suffice to say it's an inovative one.

 To be honest my song is very simple.At first I chose my favourite song then I searched in google to find its chords .Just like python I put the chords in  3 lists(intro , verse , chorus).For playing the song I used of live_loops which cause your song to play forever.